WillUHD/console/README.md

 ### Deprecated!

-⚠️ Since Maradona's switch to the default UNIX terminal, this experiment has been deprecated.
+⚠️ This experiment has been deprecated.
 However, it's still quite an interesting piece of code!

-- I decided to switch away from this custom written terminal because it doesn't match the level of quality I'd expect in "production" software, also I don't really need it.
 - Please do not use this, it is garbage.
 Unless you somehow need a Java UI terminal for exclusively printing UTF8 text at a rate of 2 million lines/s.
-- Ask yourself this question: Do I need a Java UI terminal to output data at a rate of 2 million lines per second?
-- Put on GitHub to at least archive the code I spent weeks on before I delete it
+- Put on GitHub to archive the code I spent weeks on before I delete it

 ### Current limitations (Not fixing them)